viresh-ratnakar/exolve/README.md

 You can use your own copy of the player, or you can use [the one that I have put up on my site](https://viresh-ratnakar.github.io/exolve-player.html).

+## Printing

+You can print the current state of the grid by using the browser's "Print" command (ctrl-P or cmd-P).
+The printed puzzle id laid out in a newspaper-like 2-column layout (similar to what you get with the `columnar-layout` option, but using exactly 2 columns always (you can get upto 3 columns in the on-screen columnar-layout option).

+For most puzzles, this layout should fit in Portrait mode for standard paper size (or PDF).
+You can reduce the printing scale manually if it just goes over a single page by a few lines.

+Note that you can unhighlight the current clue before printing by clicking on any black square or clicking on the puzzle title.

 ## API